6 LIES THAT ARE PREVENTING YOU FROM WRITING THE BOOK OF YOUR DREAMS.

 5. I don’t have time.

 No one does.
 The win goes to those who make the time.
 I tell all of my clients that if they are willing to cut their social media usage in half, they have miraculously discovered writing time.
 Consider this, it takes valuable time, thought, energy and insight to simply decide what you are going to post on social media.
-Imagine if you took that same time and devoted it to creating just two paragraphs?
+Imagine if you took that same time and energy and devoted it to creating just two paragraphs?
 What a difference you could make in your writing journey!
 We make time for what we want to make time for.
-Writing is sippy no different.
+Writing is no different.

 6. I’m not a good writer.